 Jorg Lorscheider has been involved with product development and manufacturing for over 25 years both as an employee and business owner.
 His career highlights include considerable experience running a startup and managing a very complex professional service business.

 Jorg thrives on consulting with companies to apply his knowledge and creativity to help them improve.
-Currently, that involves developing a de-tailed understanding of manufacturing as a core competency and looking for opportunities to leverage best in class external resources to improve the bottom line.
-He has a large network of contacts and relationships in the medical device product development and manufacturing space and is open to helping the ecosystem through facilitating connections.
+Currently, that involves developing a detailed understanding of manufacturing as a core competency and looking for opportunities to leverage best in class external resources to improve the bottom line.
+He has a large network of contacts and relationships in the medical device product development and manufacturing spaces and is open to helping the ecosystem through facilitating connections.

 Q1.
 Given your expertise in the product development space as it relates to medical devices, what is the most common challenge that early-stage companies face and how can they overcome this?

-I see a number of challenges that early-stage companies face, which includes overlooking the past.
+I see a number of challenges that early-stage companies face, which include overlooking the past.
 In the medical world, there are many issues that have been repeatedly solved by different companies, only for another company to fail trying to solve the same issue.
 I find that most early-stage companies are completely unaware of the history of related companies that have tried and failed to overcome a similar challenge.
 I almost think that this should be part of the investor presentation.
 There are a myriad of issues that this research could reveal including IP issues, pitfalls to avoid, team weaknesses etc. – and this would save investors some due diligence time as well.

 Q2.
 Consulting with numerous companies in a manufacturing capacity, what is the most important thing for a startup to consider when scaling the production of their device/diagnostic?